 Once everything that’s on the floor, on side tables, on the couch, under the couch, etc. is in a big pile in the center of the room, start sorting into smaller piles.

-Now that you have the large pile in the middle of the room, start sorting things by which room/place they go to!
+Now that you have the large pile in the middle of the room, start by sorting things that go to a specific room or place together.

-Pile the stuffed animals that go to the kids room together.
-Then, pile the stuffed animals that go to the playroom together.
+Pile the stuffed animals that go to the kid’s room together.
+Then, pile the stuffed animals that go to another room together.
+Then, finally group the stuffed animals that go to the closet.
 These little piles that you are making need to go to the same place.

 Keep working until the pile gets smaller and smaller.
 You’ll probably be left with a few items that are hard to put away.